 After the windows are out I moved on to the aluminum siding.
 I needed some help supporting the large flexible pieces as they came off.
 I didn't want to bend or crease them.
 The roof was the hardest.
 It was such a large piece that it took three of us to support it.

 The sub-floor is attached to the trailer frame with large lag bolts.
 These were rusted and inaccessible with a reciprocating saw.
 I used a product called PB-blaster to loosen them.
 Just spray it on, (use goggles) and wait.
 Sometimes it takes a couple of hours to really penetrate.

-Now she looks a bit NAKED!
+Now the trailer looks a bit NAKED!
 The side walls were braced with 2x4s and metal stakes.
 Then I began to remove the front and rear panels.
 Again, lots of screws and nails.